jonnonz1/nz-statute-book/acts/public/2022/oversight-of-oranga-tamariki-system-act-2022.md

   (b) the chief executive of services approved under section 396 of the Oranga Tamariki Act 1989, who has custody of children or young people:
   (c) the Commissioner of Police.

-### 16 Duty to act independently
+### 16 Independence of Monitor
-(1) The Monitor must act independently when—
-  (a) carrying out their monitoring function under section 14; and (b) developing tools and monitoring approaches under section 15.
-(2) A Minister of the Crown must not direct the Monitor to stop carrying out an activity, or prevent the Monitor from carrying out an activity, that the Monitor considers is necessary to enable them to perform or exercise their functions, duties, or powers under this Act.
+Except as expressly provided otherwise in this or another Act, the Monitor must act independently when performing its functions and duties or exercising powers under—
+  (a) this Act; and
+  (b) any other legislation that provides for the functions of the Monitor (other than the Crown Entities Act 2004).

+### 16A Exemption from income tax
+The income of the Monitor is exempt from income tax.

 **Māori Advisory Group**